spacemeshos/docs/docs/start/smesher/trusted_state_quicksync.md

 ## Quicksync

-In a response for the growing difficulty of syncing fresh node we've prepared a way to speed up the process.
-It's called Quicksync.
+In response to the growing difficulty of syncing a fresh node, we have prepared a way to speed up the syncing process.
+Introducing, Quicksync.

-Before reading any further plaese read the annoucement about Quicksync [here](https://spacemesh.io/blog/making-sync-faster/).
+Before reading any further, plaese read the annoucement about Quicksync [here](https://spacemesh.io/blog/making-sync-faster/).

-### Automated way of getting the archive
+### Getting the archive automatically

 #### Smapp

-Smapp will propose to run the quicksync automatically
+Smapp will propose to run Quicksync automatically.

 #### CLI

-We have prepared simple tool [quicksync-rs](https://github.com/spacemeshos/quicksync-rs) that simplifies the process of getting the archive.
+We have prepared a simple tool called [quicksync-rs](https://github.com/spacemeshos/quicksync-rs) that simplifies the process of getting the archive.

-### Manual way of getting the archive
+### Getting the archive manually

-The most recent archive for given version can be found at:
-`https://quicksync.spacemesh.io/<version>/latest.zst` It will always redirect to the most recent archive for the given version.
+The most recent archive for a given version can be found at: `https://quicksync.spacemesh.io/<version>/latest.zst`.
+This URL will always redirect to the most recent archive for the given version.

-As you can see the archive is compressed with zstd.
-You can decompress it with `zstd` tool.
-Downloaded archive can be decompressed with the following command:
-`zstd -d --long=31 o state.sql latest.sql.zst``
+The archive is compressed with `zstd` and can be decompressed using the following command: `zstd -d --long=31 o state.sql latest.sql.zst`.
+Note that the decompressed archive should be placed in the node data directory (`/opt/go-spacemesh/`) of the node.

-A script doing that all could look like:
+Doing all of this using the CLI would look like the following:
 ```
 Select your spacemesh version
 SM_VERSION=v1.6.0